nickrosh/Tech_Notes/Data Structures & Algorithms/Data Structures/Trees.md

 Trees are a non-linear data structure that consists of a cascading number of nodes and child nodes.
 The head node is called the **root** and its subsequent nodes are its **children**.
 When a node doesn't have any children, it is referred to as a **lead node**.
-Trees are a special case of [Graphs](Graphs.md) which are acyclic and sometimes directed.
+Trees are a special case of [Graphs](Graphs.md) which are acyclic and fully connected.
 ![](../../Attachments/Pasted%20image%2020220412234227.png)

 ### Binary Search Trees